mrocklin/blog/_posts/work/2017-02-07-dask-sklearn-simple.md

 the `delayed` decorator from Joblib.

 Many of Scikit-learn's parallel algorithms use Joblib internally.
-If we can extend Joblib to clusters then we get some added parallelism from Scikit-learn functions immediately.
+If we can extend Joblib to clusters then we get some added parallelism from joblib-enabled Scikit-learn functions immediately.

 ### Distributed Joblib